 Putting everything down on paper right away helps you clear your head about the moves you need to make throughout the year.

-Let's take an example: if you plan to sell a certain service starting in September 2019, you will need to start promoting it at least a couple of months in advance.
+Let's take an example: if you plan to sell a certain service from March 2023, you will need to start promoting it at least a couple of months earlier.

 Knowing this in advance allows you to better plan the creation of the content and advertisements needed to publicize your product, so you can reach your goal effortlessly.